aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to POWERPOINT within C++ Applications" h2="Convert XPS to POWERPOINT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XPS to POWERPOINT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POWERPOINT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert XPS to PowerPoint?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft which is used to store documents in a fixed layout.
+It is similar to PDF but has some advantages over it.
+XPS documents are more secure and can be easily edited.
+However, XPS documents are not compatible with PowerPoint, which is a popular presentation software.
+Therefore, it is necessary to convert XPS documents to PowerPoint in order to use them in presentations.

+<h2>How Aspose.Total Helps for XPS to PowerPoint Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily integrate XPS to PowerPoint conversion feature inside their C++ applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XPS to PPTX and convert PPTX to PowerPoint respectively.
+Aspose.PDF for C++ allows developers to export XPS documents to PPTX format, while Aspose.Slides for C++ enables them to convert PPTX documents to PowerPoint.
+Both APIs are available as part of the Aspose.Total for C++ package.
+With the help of these APIs, developers can easily integrate XPS to PowerPoint conversion feature inside their C++ applications in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}